Cynghanedd

-In Welsh-language poetry, cynghanedd ([kəŋˈhaneð], literally "harmony") is the basic concept of sound-arrangement within one line, using stress, alliteration and rhyme.
+In Welsh-language poetry, cynghanedd ([kəŋˈhaneð], literally "concinnity" or "harmony") is the concept of sound-arrangement within one line, using stress, alliteration and rhyme.
 The various forms of cynghanedd show up in the definitions of all formal Welsh verse forms, such as the awdl and cerdd dafod.
 Though of ancient origin, cynghanedd and variations of it are still used today by many Welsh-language poets.
 A number of poets have experimented with using cynghanedd in English-language verse, for instance Gerard Manley Hopkins.
 Some of Dylan Thomas's work is also influenced by cynghanedd.

 Forms of cynghanedd

 Note that ⟨dd⟩, ⟨ll⟩ and ⟨ch⟩ are digraphs in the Welsh alphabet, each representing a single consonant /ð/, /ɬ/ and /χ/ respectively.

 Cynghanedd groes ("cross-harmony")

 All consonants surrounding the main stressed vowel before the caesura must be repeated after it in the same order.
 However, the final consonants of the final words of each half of the line must be different, as must the main stressed vowel of each half.
 For example, from the poem Cywydd y Cedor, by the fifteenth-century poet Gwerful Mechain:

 Here we see the pattern {C L Dd Dd [stress] L} present on both sides of the caesura.
 The main stressed vowels are ⟨a⟩ (a short monophthong) and ⟨wy⟩ (the diphthong /uj/).